nano80126/ImageProcessor/README.md

 ﻿

-# App for Unit testing a new algorithm
+# App for unit testing a new algorithm

 * Retrieve image from camera
 * Load image from local drive